vishvAsa/kalpAntaram/kANe/v1p2/000/General_Index.md

 Mānaragrhya and Bandhāyanil, pp. 118, 121.-22; char:cter of, p.
 118; 53, 440; and Manusmrti, p.
 410; relation of, to Manusiarti, pp. 112, found in Yāj., pp. 431, 4399-10; 116-17; stlye of, p.
 115; verses in consecration of, in Porta-Kamalca later additions, pp. 119–20. kara, p.
 928.

-Visnudharmottara, frequently quoted Vindhyavāsali), pp. 577, 73211. by Aparārka, p.
-464, Viranitrodaya, pp. 89, 140, 14116., Viṣnugupta, an astrologer, p.
+Viṣṇudharmottara, frequently quoted Vindhyavāsali), pp. 577, 73211. by Aparārka, p.
+464, Viranitrodaya, pp. 89, 140, 14116., Viṣṇugupta, an astrologer, p.
 873.

 484, 489n., 710, 941--953; quoted

-Viṣnugupta, ville under Kiutilya, by Smrticandrikā, p.
+Viṣṇugupta, ville under Kiutilya, by Smrticandrikā, p.
 741; unique

 pp. 164, 165, 166, 167, 171, 7321., in size, range and quality, p.
 697; embraces all branches of Dharma

 quoted by Vardhamāna, p.
-859. $āstra in its sections called | Viṣnupurāda, pp. 193, 2399,, 421, prakāśas, pp. 941, 942.
+859. $āstra in its sections called | Viṣṇupurāda, pp. 193, 2399,, 421, prakāśas, pp. 941, 942.

 600, 601, 677, 739n.; speaks of